seanbreckenridge/pmark/README.md

     This was last edited by sean on *Wed 05 Aug 2020 05:44:55 AM PDT*

-This also sets two environment variables that are accessible from within the script:

-* `RUN_FROM`: The directory `premarkdown` was executed in.
-* `IN_DIR`: The directory this markdown file is in.

-As an example, say you want a markdown file to act as an index for other directories in the folder, to create a table of contents of sort.
+Say you want a markdown file to act as an index for other directories in the folder, to create a table of contents of sort.

 Directory Contents: